Buttery Sweet Potato Casserole

 Can I use gluten-free flour for the nut topping?

-You can totally use gluten-free flour.
-I like the King Arthurs brand but any gluten-free all-purpose flour will work fine.
+You can use gluten-free flour.
+I like the King Arthurs brand but any gluten-free all-purpose flour should work fine.

 Shop This Post